adam-gareb/adamdavidmoa-backendprojekt/README.md

 To run the project on windows based systems do this:

 either open either of the .bat files or run this in cmd `run.bat` or `run_and_remove_database.bat`

+To log into the admin menu, use the username: admin and the password: sa